XOP/my-favourite-front-end-resources/README.md

-# My favourite Front-End resources
+# Front-End-Dev and UI resources

-> Just a collection of chosen blogs, articles and sort on front-end topics and not only
+Collection of chosen blogs, articles, tutorials on design and development topics.
-> No logical order applied (maybe later)

 ## Periodicals, magazines and more